3d viewer control

 Environment URL

 The environment is responsible for reflections and indirect lighting of the 3d scene.
-Without this and without any other lights, all materials in the 3d scene are rendered completely black.
+Without it and without any other lights, all materials in the 3d scene are rendered completely black.

 Slots